 What is an employer looking for?:

-There are a number of things that an employer is looking for including relevant qualifications, suitable experience of working with children and young people, an ability to work alone and as part of a team, good interpersonal skills, an ability to communicate with parents and someone who understands the challenges that come with working with children & young people.
+There are a number of things that an employer is looking for including relevant qualifications, suitable experience of working with children and young people, an ability to work alone and as part of a team, good interpersonal skills, an ability to communicate with parents and someone who understands the challenges that come with working with children and young people.

 For more information download ‘An introduction to playwork qualifications and careers in Northern Ireland’